-We signed a cooperation agreement with the government of Ethiopia, which intends to and invest in infrastructure to develop the Berbera Corridor as a trade gateway for the economies in the world.
+We signed a cooperation agreement with the government of Ethiopia, which intends to and invest in infrastructure to develop the Berbera Corridor as a trade gateway for the country, which has one of the fastest growing main cargo and bulk terminal on the Caspian economies in the world.
 DP World and the Somaliland Government also agreed to develop a greenfield economic free zone in Somaliland, to complement the growth of the Port of Berbera.